originphp/website/source/docs/getting-started.md

 ---
 # Getting Started with OriginPHP

 > This documentation is for version 3.x, see [2.x documentation](/2.0/getting-started) for the prior version.
 We also have produced an [upgrade guide](/docs/upgrade).
+Applications created on or after 17th July 2020 using `composer create-project` will be using the new version.

 ## What is OriginPHP?